-Members of the Council's Board are appointed by the Government through Order-in-Council and report to the Minister of Small Business and Economic Development.
+Members of the Council's Board are appointed by the Government through Order-in-Council and report to the Minister of Advanced Education and Minister Responsible for Research and Technology.
 The objective is that as activities, programs and initiatives of the Council are determined in the near future, the Board will evolve to ensure that the appropriate expertise and skill-sets are well represented.